aulphin/GuISE-XAI/README.md

 After that Finetuned model is used for RISE and GuISE method experimentation for medical image dataset of MRI with the demo pynb file

-evening_medi_rise.ipynb : RISE XAI method
+evening_medi_rise.ipynb / morning_medi.ipynb : RISE XAI method

-morning_medi.ipynb : GuISE XAI method
+Evening_medi_guise.ipynb: GuISE XAI method